MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 relevance_score = relevance_eval(conversation=conversation)
 ```

-A conversation is a python dictionary of a list of messages (which include content, role, and optionally context).
+A conversation is a Python dictionary of a list of messages (which include content, role, and optionally context).
 The following is an example of a two-turn conversation.

 ```json
 {"conversation":